top of page

 It’s worth noting that the class or classes you select in your trademark application define the scope of protection for your trademark.
 This means that if you use your trademark in a context that's outside the scope of the selected classes, it may not be protected.
 For example, let's say the beauty store chain, Ulta Beauty, wants to host an event called "Ulta Music Festival."
 Although the company owns the trademark for “Ulta,” it’s registered in a retail store services class.
 Therefore, it may not be able to use their preferred name because it’s quite similar to the “Ultra Music Festival” trademark, which is registered in the entertainment services class.

 That’s not to say that you should trademark your name in a bunch of different classes.
-With every class you select on your application, you will an additional fee of $250.
+Each class of goods or services requires a filing fee, which is currently $350 per class.
+Extra fees may apply depending on how your application is completed.
 Therefore, registering a trademark in multiple classes can be quite expensive.

 06. Determine your basis for filing